🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't bother using Gemini to generate generic lesson plans; instead, use it to analyze specific student writing samples and provide data-driven feedback that actually helps them improve.
+Veterans know to avoid depending on this system to generate generic lesson plans; instead, use it to analyze specific student writing samples and provide data-driven feedback that actually helps them improve.

 Advanced Prompt Library